alirazamumtaz/vred-notes/1-vred/2-x86-assembly.md

 - Callee-saved (Caller owned) registers, on the other hand, are expected to be preserved by the called function and restored to their original values before returning control to the calling function if the callee wants to use them.
 The callee-saved registers in the x86-64 architecture are: `rbx`,`rbp`,`r12` to `r15`

+> 💡
->It is important to note that these conventions are not enforced by the hardware, but are followed as a matter of convention to ensure compatibility between functions.
+> It is important to note that these conventions are not enforced by the hardware, but are followed as a matter of convention to ensure compatibility between functions.
 A function can modify any register it wishes, but it is generally considered good practice to follow the caller-saved/callee-saved conventions to avoid unexpected behavior.